REST Call

 Let’s build and execute the “RESTCallDef” example.

-- Create a new process definition called “RESTCallDef” and open the definition in designer mode.
+• Create a new process definition named “RESTCallDef” and open it in designer mode.

-- Click the "RESTCall" step to configure its "Required" properties.
+• Click the "RESTCall" step to configure its "Required" properties.
 Provide a name for the step.
-Provide the REST call URL.
+Enter the REST call URL.
 Select the REST call method (Get, Post, Put, Delete, Patch).
-Provide the variable or global reference to store the result.
+Specify the variable or global reference to store the result.
 Click the Save button.
-Note: Click the "AI Predict" button for the Copilot to add new process steps that match your process description.
+Note: Click the "AI Predict" button to have the Copilot add new process steps that match your process description.

-- Click the "RESTCall" step to configure its "Optional" properties.
-Provide the authentication user name and password.
-Select the payload type (the name of the step.
+• Click the "RESTCall" step to configure its "Optional" properties.
+Provide the authentication username and password.
+Select the payload type (the name of the step).
 Provide the REST call URL.
 Select the REST call method (XML, JSON, FormURL, Formdata).
-Select response type (XML, JSON, Formdata).
-Provide the server file path of the source file to be uploaded.
+Select the response type (XML, JSON, Formdata).
+Provide the server file path of the source file to upload.
 Click the Save button.

-- Click the “Headers” to configure the key and value parameters.
+• Click “Headers” to configure the key and value parameters.
 Click the Add Row (+) button to insert an empty row.
-Provide the key and value parameters.
+Enter the key and value parameters.
 Click the Save button.
 You may add multiple headers using the Add Row button.

-- Save the process definition, create a new instance, and then execute it.
+• Save the process definition, create a new instance, and execute it.
 Render the process instance.
 Click the process step to view its properties.
 The step should fetch and store the access token in a variable or global, as configured.

 Definition Sample: